DylanScottCarroll/lodge_spec/01 Specification/01 Basics/08 Functions.md

 func1(arr2..., 3)
 ```

-### Dictionary Expansion
+### Map Expansion
 It is also possible to do perform similar action with keyword arguments using the `...` suffix.
-Arguments provided this way much be optional as the contents of the dictionary cannot be verified at compile time.
+Arguments provided this way much be optional as the contents of the map cannot be verified at compile time.
 With this, it is possible to supply the same argument multiple times.
 When that is the case, the latest provided value will be the final value of the argument.

 ```